 Minnesota hip-hop artist, Lizzo has officially reached the tipping point in her career.
 After years of releasing original music and performing her songs across the US, her hard work is finally paying off.

-In the month of May, “Truth hurts” peaked at number 4 on Spotify and has also landed on the European and Canadian charts.
+Her song, “Truth Hurts” from her 2019 album, Cuz I Love You has recently made its way to regular radio rotation.
+In the month of May 2019, “Truth Hurts” peaked at number four on Spotify and has also landed on the European and Canadian charts.

 Here are some examples of songwriters who dealt with legal backlash due to cutting from the same cloth without permission.

-He has also been accused of copyright issues in his songs “Photograph” and “Shape of You.”
+Sheeran has also been accused of copyright issues in his songs “Photograph” and “Shape of You.”

-Just last year, Pharrell Williams and Robin Thicke were court-ordered to pay Marvin Gaye’s Family $5 Million dollars over similarities between their song “Blurred Lines” and Gaye’s “Got to Give It Up”.
+Pharrell Williams and Robin Thicke were court-ordered to pay Marvin Gaye’s Family $5 Million dollars over similarities between their song “Blurred Lines” and Gaye’s “Got to Give It Up”.

-Justin Beiber and Skrillex’s “Sorry” was also targeted and accused of stealing a vocal riff from indie pop star Casey Dienel’s song “Ring The Bell.”
+Justin Beiber and Skrillex’s “Sorry” was also targeted and accused of stealing a vocal riff from indie-pop star Casey Dienel’s song “Ring The Bell.”

 Even Lana Del Rey’s “Get Free” was said to be too closely inspired by Radiohead’s “Creep,” from which Radiohead’s team demanded 100% of the publishing earnings.

 The Verve vs. The Rolling Stones